Plagiocephaly: Treatment

 The condition may improve to some extent as the baby grows, but in some cases, home treatment or physical therapy treatment can improve the shape of a baby's head.

 Early interventions (based on the severity) are important to reduce the severity of the degree of plagiocephaly.
 Diagnosis is most commonly determined through clinical examination.
 To assess the severity of the condition and determine the best course of treatment, practitioners often use the Plagiocephaly Severity Scale.
-This is a scale that can help practitioners evaluate the condition in a standardized way.

 The course of treatment is typically based on the age of the child when the diagnosis is made in conjunction with the severity of the diagnosis.
 If a diagnosis of mild to moderate plagiocephaly occurs before four months of age, repositioning therapy may be helpful.
 If the diagnosis is determined to be severe, practitioners will likely prescribe a cranial molding orthosis (helmet), which has the best results when prescribed between five and six months of age.